-The Town of Beaufort was named a Watch for Me NC community for 2019 and 2020.
+The Town of Beaufort has been a Watch for Me NC community since 2019.
 Watch For Me NC is a critical component of community safety planning.
 The short-term goal is to raise awareness for bicycle and pedestrian safety issues within communities and the agencies serving the public in the realm of transportation safety.
 The long-term goal is to build a culture of safety around bicycling and walking in the state of North Carolina.

-October 15 is also White Cane Awareness Day.
-Beaufort Resident and Beaufort Parks & Recreation Advisory Board Member Peter Crumley will join the Town in their efforts to increase awareness.
+October 20 is White Cane Awareness Day.
+Beaufort resident, Lions Club Member and Beaufort Parks & Recreation Advisory Board member Peter Crumley will join the Town in their efforts to increase awareness.
 Crumley, as a blind person who walks with a white cane and a leader dog, will lead the educational awareness about crosswalk awareness and the importance of white canes for the blind, sharing his firsthand knowledge.